-- 1. The extent to which the project addresses objectives identified specifically within the Master Plan, the Open Space and Recreation Plan, or Article 97 of the Constitution of the Commonwealth of Massachusetts;4 and the receipt of endorsements from the Town Manager and the Board of Selectmen (in the case of acquisitions), as well as the Conservation Commission and other Town staff; - 2.
+- The extent to which the project addresses objectives identified specifically within the Master Plan, the Open Space and Recreation Plan, or Article 97 of the Constitution of the Commonwealth of Massachusetts;4 and the receipt of endorsements from the Town Manager and the Select Board (in the case of acquisitions), as well as the Conservation Commission and other Town staff; - 2.
 The extent to which the open space is accessible to the public; - 3.
-The project's ecological, scenic or recreational value;
+The project's ecological, scenic or recreational value; - 4.
+Whether or not the project is located in areas with limited open space, or areas with essential water resources; and - 5.
+Whether or not the project is contiguous with existing protected land or provides linkages with existing trails.